 “If everything is anti-GMO, anti-medicine, anti-pharma, then it’s kind of a red flag,” he says.
 “It’s a narrative-driven blog, rather than a website with legitimate health news.”

 Check the source

-Reputed news sources like the Times of India, the New York Times, the BBC and others get health news right more often than not, Chopra says.
+Reputed news sources like the The Indian Express, the New York Times, the BBC and others get health news right more often than not, Chopra says.
 And Bhushan adds that finding a volume of articles that say the same thing from different, respected publications also lends credence.